 WHU is committed to excellence in management education.
 Study programs at WHU combine high quality research results with practical relevance for the business world.
 Teaching is focused on practice-oriented work whenever possible: thus, case studies and practical projects are frequently used in class in order to foster the application of theoretical concepts.
 Moreover, group work is intensively used in teaching in order to encourage student interaction, communication, and teamwork skills.
 Both an entrepreneurial attitude as well as responsible leadership are strongly encouraged and supported in the curricula and by the WHU community.
 WHU highly values the personal development of each individual.
 Students are challenged to reflect on their soft and leadership skills and to work on their personal development.
 As a result, WHU aims to make a high-quality intellectual contribution to both academia and the business world.

 WHU's learning environment is characterized by student-centered learning methods.
-These methods ask the student to take an active role by formulating questions, solving problems, discuss, debate, brainstorm and explain during class.
+These methods ask the student to take an active role by formulating questions, solving problems, discussing, debating, brainstorming and providing explanations during class.
 Thus, lectures at WHU are characterized by intensive faculty-student interaction, which is enabled by small class sizes and low student-teacher ratios in all programs.
-Students learn how to cooperate and work in international teams, under conditions assuring both positive interdependence and individual accountability.
-The learning environment is highly international: students are coming from all over the world and 25% of the faculty is non-German.
+Students learn how to cooperate and work in international teams, under conditions ensuring both positive interdependence and individual accountability.
+The learning environment is highly international: students come from all over the world and 25% of the faculty is non-German.
 Furthermore, students have access to excellent 24/7 study facilities.
 Lecture halls and study rooms are equipped with modern technologies.
-The library holds around 45.000 books and 185 journals in hard cover and another 6.000 books and 68.000 journals are available via digital databases.
+The library holds around 45,000 books and 185 journals in hard cover and another 6,000 books and 68,000 journals are available via digital databases.